 Long-acting, or basal, insulin is a slow-acting type of insulin.
 It can help a person stabilize blood sugar levels throughout the day.
 Types of long-acting insulin include degludec, detemir, and glargine.

 Insulin is a hormone that people with diabetes either cannot produce or do not efficiently use.
 However, those with the condition can supplement insulin with different types.
-Long-acting insulin can help a person stabilize blood sugar levels throughout the day using only one or two shots.

 Fast-acting insulin replaces the surge of insulin that a healthy pancreas would release at mealtime.
 In contrast, long-acting insulin mimics the low-level flow of insulin that a healthy pancreas releases between meals and overnight.